artificialstarlight/Magic-Squares/README.md

 - Only finds two arithmetic progressions for every compatible number when more can be found

-- Only uses two arithmetic progressions to generate a square, and doesn't rearrange the progressions to try new combinations
+- ~~doesn't rearrange the progressions to try new combinations~~ FIXED

 - ~~Chooses a random number each time, doesn't have a list saved of random numbers known to not work~~ FIXED